Kwenta/governance/README.md

 ## Council Member Elections
 - Single Election that replaces 1 council member
+- The council member's rights are removed at the start of the election
 - Council members require a majority threshold (typically 3/5) to boot another council member and trigger an election
 - Completely implemented through GnosisSafe functionality
     - because of OwnerManage.sol requirements, threshold has to be revised as needed when removing members in single elections